-A few years ago I was speaking with a friend who had a troubled conscience.
-She did not tell me that she had a troubled conscience, but after spending time with her, it became apparent that she had a lot of anxiety in her soul.
+A few years ago, I was speaking with a friend who had a troubled conscience.
+She did not tell me that she had an uneasy conscience, but after spending time with her, it became apparent that she had a lot of anxiety in her soul.
 She did not know how to be quiet.
 The noise of her soul managed her.

 You may want to read:

 She was bitter, angry, often frustrated, unforgiving, and always right—a deadly collection of issues.
 As long as I did not press her in any meaningful way that remotely suggested something wrong with her, we were okay.
 During one of our more crucial relational moments, I had the opportunity to ask her one of my “out of the blue” questions.
 I wondered if she ever drove home in quietness.
 She quickly and adamantly said that she could never do that.
 She said the silence was unbearable.
 From her perspective, the quiet of the car ride home would be a painful experience.

 She lived with a lot of guilt, shame, fear, and regret.
 Her method for overcoming these things was to replace the unquenchable noise in her soul with distractions from her world.
 I have often thought of her during times of turbulence in my life.
 Her problem was not foreign to me, which raises a legitimate question for me and you.

 - Do you feel the need to replace your soul’s unrest with the “noise of busyness?”